Origins of the Royal Canadian Navy: First tentative steps

 As a result of the War of 1812 and the American War for Independence in 1775, the defensive focus in Canada was focused on the land forces and leaving the naval service to Britain.
 This made naval service less of a priority for the Dominion.
 Charybdis was the product of a shift in domestic policy stemming from a host of grievances the young Dominion of Canada had towards the British Empire's handling of its foreign affairs.
 The United States still represented Canada's surest enemy in the late 19th century, but Britain's attitude became more frequently one of laissez-faire towards that fast emerging economic and military giant.
 Canada often felt cheated when, militarily still dependent on the Empire, it failed to see conflicts resolved to satisfaction.
 One example was the imperial government's unwillingness to apprehend and prosecute American poachers contravening the fisheries articles of the Anglo-American Treaty of Washington of 1871, and risk a quarrel with the US on behalf of the Dominion.

 Another event that led to the acquisition of the training vessel was the looming crisis between Britain and the Russian Empire over the Russo-Turkish War of 1877–78.
 That predicament, which caused Britain to re-distribute its naval assets, demonstrated the relative vulnerability of Canada's Atlantic seaboard.
 Although this crisis was soon averted with the signing of the Treaty of Berlin, Canada still held on to the idea of making preparations for naval defence.
 Public opinion of Charybdis in the 1 1/2 years of her service to Canada labelled her a white elephant, with the population wondering what her purpose would be.
 The MP for Huron South Malcolm Colin Cameron made a motion in the House of Commons that she must be returned to the Royal Navy, an unfortunate solution that soon ensued.
 That this first attempt at building a Canadian Navy ended in a fiasco did not terribly bother the British one; the official position was that the Imperial Fleet should be as indivisible as the seas themselves.

 Birth of the Canadian Navy

-Since the British conquest of Nouvelle-France in 1763 and the colonizing of the other colonies that would eventually form the Dominion of Canada, Britain and its taxpayers had assumed sole financial responsibility for the defence of the colonies.
+Since the British conquest of New France in 1763 and the establishment of the other colonies that would eventually form the Dominion of Canada, Britain and its taxpayers had assumed sole financial responsibility for the defence of the colonies.
 This was never debated since Canada and the other British colonies afforded Britain with secure supplies of natural resources and ready markets for finished products.
 The extent to which Britain was dependent on foreign trade for its survival is thus illustrated: